jfriedlein/Automatic_differentiation_for_material_modelling-dealii/README.md

 When we use the analytical tangent from above, we exactly have to do this.
 So, we would compute the d_Phi_d_gamma derivative again for the newest values and simply incorporate that in above eq. (xxx).
 For AD we also need this newest local tangent, but the incorporation is a bit more involved.
 For AD we extract the derivative from the stress, so we need to introduce the newest local derivative into this variable.
 However, there is no explicit way to introduce that.
 This can be solved by computing another iteration, which computes a new Lagrange multiplier (being practically the same as the gamma_k solution, so we do no harm) that is based on the newest d_Phi_d_gamma.
 Now we have the newest local derivative, but the stress variable still knows nothing about this, so we update the history and compute the stress again that now contains the new information.
 This additional iteration is called "AD_postStep" in the following and is  key aspect #3.

 ### The key aspects to extent material models for the use of AD
-We already outline #3, so now we summarise the remaining #1 and #2:
+We already outlined #3, so now we summarise the remaining steps:
 * #1 Initialise values AND derivatives:
 You will  stumble other this in the first local iteration to find the Lagrange multiplier, when you want to extract the local derivative d_Phi_d_gamma.
 In the following, the important equations of the first iteration (k=0) are summarised for a classical analytical model